-- Listening, Reading, Speaking and Writing skills will be assessed in various ways. - All course work tests, quizzes, assignments, and projects must be done by yourself. - Support from someone else and the use of the translating tools are strictly prohibited in completing writing assignment.
-Each student must be the one who creates all the content of the writing assignment.
+• Listening, Reading, Speaking and Writing skills will be assessed in various ways.

+• All course work - tests, quizzes, assignments, and projects must be done by yourself unless indicated on D2L.

+• Support from someone else and the use of the translating tools are strictly prohibited in completing writing assignment.
+Each student has to be the one who creates all the content of the writing assignment.

-Please read the Academic Integrity and conduct statement below.
+• Please read the Academic Integrity and conduct statement below